Villa proud of All-State selection

 Those relationships is what he will miss most about wrestling.

-“I will miss my teammates and coaches,'' Villa said.
+“I will miss my teammates and coaches,’’ Villa said.
 “Coach Holland and Coach (volunteer assistant Corey) Clayton were really good coaches.
 We were a family in both football and wrestling.
-You go through some tough times but they helped me stick with it and stay fous.
+You go through some tough times, but they helped me stick with it and stay focused.

 He had lost in the consolation quarterfinals last season.